milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 ## 7. Libraries

-Only the very basic Python functionality is available out of the box.
-For more specialized tasks, we need to import additional functions bundled in **libraries** (aka modules or packages that are collections of modules).
+Only the basic Python functionality is available out of the box.
+For more specialized tasks, we need to import additional third-party functions bundled in **libraries** (aka modules or packages that are collections of modules).

 There are thousands of libraries available for every imaginable task: web development, databases, game development, image manipulation, system administration, ...